Seattle-area schools enter a new era of pandemic education as students return to in-person learning

 “Honestly, besides wearing a mask, it feels like a totally regular school year,” she said.

 Getting to this point of relative ease took months of preparation, said Principal Sandy Klein.
-School administrators spent hours planning logistics with the district’s administration and safety committee, Klein said.
+School administrators spent hours planning logistics with the Lake Washington School District’sadministration and safety committee, Klein said.
 They led training sessions on social and emotional learning with educators and staff.
 Parents were invited to question-and-answer nights.
 Some school staff hopped on the phone to speak with families directly.

+Margaret Mead opened its new building in fall 2019.
+Six months later, in March 2020, the brand-new classrooms were shuttered.
+Klein hopes the school can make it through the school year without more closures.

+Last week, staff completed training on social and emotional learning geared at helping them support kids as everyone adjusts to new routines and being together after being apart for so long.

 During morning recess, teacher Jaime Knott walked her first-graders to the school’s play field where the kids ran toward their activity of choice: the soccer field, slides or the basketball court.
 Students kept their masks on and were asked to stay 3 feet apart, though some ventured closer to chat or to go in to steal a ball.
 It was the first — and a necessary — break in the school day, Knott said.